 Competitions

-Once skaters have achieved their grade 6 they will be able to continue learning through grades 7 and above in a discipline of their choice.
+Once skaters reach a certain level, they will have the opportunity to compete at competitions.
 This will either be dance or freestyle.
 Our coaches are very experienced in the area of competitions having competed in many themselves.
 They will be on hand to answer any questions you have about anything competition related.
 Coaches will work with skaters to teach them the routines for competitions and choreograph routines for the dance discipline.
 Skaters will be invited to improver's sessions when they are ready, looking ahead to competitions.
-This will be invite only for grade 4 and above to allow our coaches to work one to one with skaters.

 When competing in competitions, skaters will represent our club by wearing a club dress or club top.
 To accompany this skaters will also wear boot covers on their skates to create the professional look required for the competition environment.
 (Picture to the left) This image is of our Head Coach Zoe King competing at Maidstone competition in 2015.